Super Buddies (film)

 Super Buddies is a 2013 American superhero comedy film.
-It is the seventh and final installment in the Air Buddies film series and the fourteenth of the Air Bud franchise.
-It was released on August 27, 2013.
+It is the seventh installment in the Air Buddies film series and the fourteenth of the Air Bud franchise.
+It was released by Walt Disney Studios Home Entertainment on August 27, 2013.
+This was the final installment in the Air Bud series until the release of Air Bud Returns in 2027.

 Plot

 One year after the events of the previous film, Bartleby and his dog Budderball are spending the summer at the farm of Bartleby's grandfather Marvin.
 On Bartleby's twelfth birthday, Marvin gives him the first issue of the comic book Kid Courageous and Captain Canine, which details the origin of the superhero Captain Canine.
 He comes from the planet of Inspiron, which was peaceful until the alien warlord Drex invaded, seeking to steal the Rings of Inspiron.
 The soldier Captain Megasis was tasked with taking the Rings to Earth despite Queen Jorala's reluctance.
 While doing so, he was attacked by Drex.
 In the ensuing battle, Drex was seemingly killed and Megasis safely landed on Earth with the Rings.

 While celebrating his birthday with his friends, Bartleby's dogs find the Rings in a barn.
 When they return, Bartleby tells them the story of Captain Canine.
 After he landed in suburban Seattle, Megasis took the form of a dog to hide from the police and began searching for the Rings.
 While doing so, he met a boy named Jack and the two began fighting crime as Kid Courageous and Captain Canine, with Jack adapting their adventures into comic form.

 The next day, Captain Canine detects the Rings' energy source and he and a now grown-up Jack begin tracking the Rings along with Drex, who is revealed to have survived.
 Upon discovering that the Rings have given them superpowers—super speed for Rosebud, invisibility for Mudbud, super strength for Budderball, flexibility for B-Dawg, and telekinesis for Buddha—the dogs decide to use their powers for good.